cmpsoares/gh-team-mention-notifier/README.md

 ]
 ```

-Alternatively, you can set up an organization-wide environment variable `GH_TEAM_MENTION_CONFIG_VAR` with your JSON configuration in YAML multiline text block format (using `|`) for centralized management across multiple repositories.
+This file maps team mentions to the environment variable names for your webhook URLs.

 #### 2. **Commit the Configuration File**

-If using a configuration file, commit the `notifications_config.json` file to your repository so the GitHub Action can access it.
-As this file contains only references to the secrets and not the actual webhook URLs, it's safe to commit.
+Commit the `notifications_config.json` file to your repository for the GitHub Action to access.

 #### 3. **Set Up Secrets**

 For each team, set up a secret in your repository settings containing the webhook URL.
-The secret name should match the `webhook_secret_name` you've provided in `notifications_config.json`.
+The secret name should correspond to the `webhook_secret_name` specified in your configuration file.

 ### Usage

-In your GitHub workflow file (e.g., `.github/workflows/notify.yml`), use the action like this:
+In your GitHub workflow file (e.g., `.github/workflows/notify.yml`), configure the action as follows:

 ```yaml
 name: Team Mention Notification